-Somewhere between crafty clown cars and artistic Russian nesting dolls sits this uncanny series of seats, each one slotted into the next, titled after a film that probes the depths of the human mind and dizzies us through a ride down into the subconscious.
+Somewhere between crafty clown cars and artistic Russian nesting dolls sits this uncanny series of nesting seats, each one slotted into the next, titled after a film that probes the depths of the human mind and dizzies us through a ride down into the subconscious.

 While the little ones may be a tad small for people to actually sit in, the set taken as a whole is actually stable in structure and able to support human weight (whether comfortable is another question).

-“The mechanism works so that the pegs fit into the grooves of the chair one size bigger and slides into place so that the horizontal edge between the chair seat and back line up.
+“Taking the chair archetype and placing within it chairs that are progressively smaller.
+Each chair has hand cut grooves on the inside edges of its seat frame as well as notches in the seat back.
+These grooves range from 1/2” wide to 1/8” wide.
+The mechanism works so that the pegs fit into the grooves of the chair one size bigger and slides into place so that the horizontal edge between the chair seat and back line up.
 The simple mechanism allows the chairs to be taken apart and put together with ease.”

 About Vivian Chiu

 “Vivian Chiu was born in Los Angeles and emigrated to Hong Kong at the age of three.
 Her interests in creating objects and the visual arts led her to attend the Rhode Island School of Design (BFA ’11 Furniture Design) and Columbia University (MFA ’19 Sculpture).
 With an aptitude for problem solving and a sensitivity towards materials, Vivian utilizes continuous deconstruction and reconstruction to create optical sculptures and explore ideas of visibility and perception.”